-Property Test Method Normal Testing Level Reduced Testing Level Layer thickness Survey 1 per 20 linear m 1 per 50 linear m Horizontal position & vertical levels Survey Each 20 linear metres^ - measured at all shoulder edges, lane lines and other changes in grade across the pavement Deviation from a straight edge Q712 otherwise approved by the Admin distrator.
-Measurements shall be alongitudinal directions.
-In metres^ along each joint, unless distrator.
-It per joint in each wheel path in each straightedge on the completed layer, at the straightedge directly over the ross the joint for its full length and es the largest deviation under the eact).
-Record the deviation at this sting pavement (not constructed ge on the road surface perpendicular lige directly over the joint and the different the largest deviation under the Crossfall Survey 1 per 20 linear metres^ - measured for al documentation at the point of testing ll crossfalls shown in the design Road roughness Q708B, Q708C or Q708D Refer Clause 9.4.12
+Property Test Method Normal Testing Level Reduced Testing Level Layer thickness Survey 1 per 20 linear m 1 per 50 linear m Horizontal position & vertical levels Survey Each 20 linear metres^ - measured at all shoulder edges, lane lines and oth changes in grade across the pavement Deviation from a straight edge Q712 a) within lane: 1 per 20 linear metres^ along each paving run, un otherwise approved by the Administrator.
+Measurements shall taken in both the transverse and longitudinal directions. b) longitudinal joint: 1 per 20 linear metres^ along each joint, un otherwise approved by the Administrator. c) transverse joint: 1 measurement per joint in each wheel path lane.
+For the measurement of joints, place the straightedge on the complete perpendicular to the joint.
+With the end of the straightedge directly over joint, gradually move the straightedge across the joint for its full length identify the point on the layer that produces the largest deviation under straightedge (between two points of contact).
+Record the deviation at the point.
+For all joints that tie the new works to existing pavement (not construct under the Contract), place the straightedge on the road surface perpent to the joint.
+With the end of the straightedge directly over the joint and other end located within the works, record the largest deviation under the straightedge (between two points of contact).
+Crossfall Survey 1 per 20 linear metres^ - measured for al documentation at the point of testing ll crossfalls shown in the design Road roughness Q708B, Q708C or Q708D Refer Clause 9.4.13

-[^] The Administrator may approved the adoption of a reduced testing frequency of 1 per 50 m in 'mid-block' applications (that is, areas of pavement not located in the vicinity of intersections, roundabouts, steep grades and/or sharp curves).
+^ The Administrator may approved the adoption of a reduced testing frequency of 1 per 50 m in 'mid-block' applications (that is, areas of pavement not located in the vicinity of intersections, roundabouts, steep grades and/or sharp curves).